 7. Poor Engine Performance

 The engine requires both adequate air and fuel supply to perform effectively.
-If the engine is not receiving proper air supply due to a damaged throttle body, the engine will suffer, and as a result, the driver would experience a drop in performance.
+If the engine is not receiving proper air supply due to a damaged throttle body, the engine will suffer, and as a result, the driver will experience a drop in performance.

 If your car feels like it lost half of its power when accelerating, it can absolutely be caused by a bad throttle body.

-5. Changed Fuel Consumption
+8. Changed Fuel Consumption

 You already know that a bad throttle body will cause a strange fuel mixture.
-This can also shop up on fuel consumption if you notice that you have to refuel more frequently or rarely; a bad throttle body could cause it.
+This can also show up on fuel consumption if you notice that you have to refuel more frequently or rarely; a bad throttle body could cause it.

 Refueling less frequently might sound like a good thing, but your engine doesn’t think the same in the long run!